Mass shooting near Chicago funeral home injures at least 14 people

-At least 14 people have been wounded injured in a shooting on Chicago's South Side at 6.25pm (local time), police said.
+Fourteen people were injured in shootings late on Tuesday outside a funeral home on Chicago's South Side, police said.

-First Deputy Superintendent Eric Carter told the Chicago Sun-Times said people in a black vehicle opened fire on a group as they left a funeral home.
-Rhodes Funeral Service is located in the area.

-Carter said, before some funeral attendees started shooting back.
+First Deputy Superintendent Eric Carter said mourners outside a funeral home were fired upon from a passing SUV, AP reports.

+Carter says several targets of the shooting returned fire.
+The SUV later crashed and the occupants fled in several directions.
+One person of interest has been taken into custody.

+- Massey shooting: Police leaders front media as details of killing remain unanswered - NZ Herald

+- Ellerslie shooting: Two people rushed to Auckland Hospital after firearms incident - NZ Herald

 At least 60 shell casings were found at the scene.

 Fourteen people, who are all adults, were being treated at five area hospitals, Carter said.